 In July 2011, we implemented a cash dividend program in the amount of \$0.40 per share annually, payable on a quarterly basis to holders of record of our common stock.
 Effective February 20, 2013, the dividend amount was reduced to \$0.28 per share annually and effective July 17, 2013, the dividend program was suspended.
-During 2012, we paid total dividends per share of \$0.40 to holders of our common stock, and during 2013, we paid total dividends per share of \$0.40 to holders of our common stock, and during 2013, we paid total dividends per share of \$0.14.
-We paid the dividends during the subsequent quarter in which the dividends were declared.
+During 2012, we paid total dividends per share of \$0.40 to holders of our common stock, and during 2013, we paid total dividends per share of \$0.14.
 The payment of dividends on common stock is at the discretion of the Board of Directors and is subject to customary limitations.